How to Create Frugal Budgeting Spreadsheet for Beginners: Master Your Money in 30 Days with Zero Stress

 Identifying Recurrent Expenses

-Next, I list out everything I spend money on regularly.
-This includes bills, groceries, and subscriptions.
-I go through my bank statements to catch things I might forget.
+Next, I list everything I spend money on regularly, including bills, groceries, and subscriptions.
+I then go through my bank statements to catch things I might forget.

 Some common expenses: